octoenergy/octoenergy.github.io/_posts/2024-09-23-databricks-table-cost.markdown

 ```
 ***
 ## Further information
 Additional metadata from elementary tables can be added to enrich cost information.
-For example, models owners or business groups can be added to group costs by team.
+For example, model owners can be added to group costs by users or team.

-There are similar blogs that cover estimating dbt model costs on Snowflake - this one by [SELECT](https://select.dev/posts/cost-per-query) is my favorite.
+There are similar blogs that cover estimating dbt model costs in Snowflake - this one by [SELECT](https://select.dev/posts/cost-per-query) is my favourite.